databrary/www/databrary/input/pages/support/irb/script.md

-Title: Sample participant pelease script
+Title: Sample release script
 Brief: Sample release script
-Order: 3231
+Order: 2400

 Below is a sample script that can be used to introduce the Databrary Release.